openmc-dev/openmc/docs/source/usersguide/install.rst

   Enables shared-memory parallelism using the OpenMP API.
 The Fortran compiler being used must support OpenMP.

+coverage
+  Compile and link code instrumented for coverage analysis.
+This is typically used in conjunction with gcov.

+maxcoord
+  Maximum number of nested coordinate levels in geometry.
+Defaults to 10.

 To set any of these options (e.g. turning on debug mode), the following form should be used: